-- The building was a two storey building constructed in 1994. - The building was in use at the time of the inspection.
+- The building is one storey building constructed in 1998. - The building was in use at the time of the inspection.

 Figure 1 Site Location

 1.2 Survey Strategy

 Asbestos material surveys are undertaken considering a risk management approach, in accordance with best practice.
 The survey was conducted in a manner which conforms with the Work Health and Safety Regulations 2011(QLD) and WHS Code of Practice How to Safety Remove Asbestos 2011.